imaman007/Auto-Oracle/README.md

+# Auto-Oracle:
-# 🚘 Car Price Prediction App
+🚘 Car Price Prediction App

 A Machine Learning app built with **Streamlit** that predicts the selling price of used cars.
 The app uses Linear Regression with preprocessing steps like one-hot encoding and scaling.